bobbykemp/GDC2017Project/Documentations/README.md

 ```

 As more and more file for different part of game is added, each file will have more subparts.
-This will be done at team manager level, however, when sending pull request, it is up to team member's to have minimum naming convention.
+This will be done at team manager level; however, when sending pull request, it is up to team members to have minimum naming convention.

 ## 6. Setup Image for Prefabs